BinaryByte/TJTBAS/readme.md

 TAS.roomReader(1);
 ```
 In between the brackets, put your room id, and TJTBAS will load the room, and show the description.

+And that's how you create a basic room.
+For more tutorials, the TJTBAS wiki should have more information.